dfdao/game/eth/contracts/Tokens.md

 where `<TokenName>` can be a struct (like Artifacts or Spaceships) or just a uint256 (like Silver).

-Additionally methods can be added to each library, but they must be `internal` functions that can be inherited by other facets or libraries.
+Additionally methods can be added to each library, but they must be `internal` functions that can be inlined into other facets or libraries.

 ## Artifacts